AdobeDocs/campaign-web.en/help/v8/technotes/failures-and-quarantines.md

 ## Understand delivery failures {#delivery-failures}

-If a message cannot be sent to a profile, the remote server automatically sends an error message to Adobe Campaign.
+If a message cannot be delivered to a profile, the remote server automatically sends an error message to Adobe Campaign.
 This error is qualified to determine whether the email address, phone number or device should be [quarantined](#quarantines).

-Once a message is sent, you can view the delivery status for each profile, and the associated failure type and reason in the delivery logs.
+In Adobe Campaign, once a message is sent, you can access the delivery status and the failure type and reason in the [delivery logs](../monitor/delivery-logs.md).

 When an email address, a phone number or a device is quarantined, the recipient is excluded at the delivery preparation step.
 Excluded messages are listed in the [delivery reports](../reporting/email-report.md).